cloudmesh-community/fa18-523-60/project-report/report.md

 A slightly more complex query was used to compute the total amount of the pledged funds, number of backers (investors), and total funding goal by project category.
-It revealed that the best performing categories according to these criteria are *Design*, *Technology*, and *Games*.
+Our team had determined that with more complex queries, the output appeared less attractive and more difficult to read.

 ```
 > db.project.aggregate([